barryclark/jekyll-now/_posts/2021-01-15-dft-spectral-leakage-and-windowing.md

 ---
 TODO introduction: this post is not so much about different windowing strategies, because there is already excellent work on it.
 More about where this effect comes from and why it does not seem to appear when the functions are periodic.

-# The DFT and Spectral Leakage
+# I. Recap: The DFT

 ## The Implicit Window and What the DFT Actually Computes
 Let's first do a tiny recap on what the DFT actually computes based on my [previous post](/blog/2020/the-discrete-fourier-transform/) on the subject.